yuvalbennaimdatarobot/simpleton-state-manager-dr-fork/README.md

 There is ever only a single instance of the class that is constructed per a browser window context.
 Every invokation of the constructor returns the very same object reference.

-The Models are stored in the class's private member (identified by the "#" prefix) that is protectd from the outside code and is accessed exclusively through a
+The Models are stored in the class's private member (identified by the "#" prefix) that is protectd from the outside code and is accessed exclusively through a Proxy object.

-Proxy object.
+Once you instanciate a SimpletonStateManager you can use it to store an almost limitless amount of individual Models, retrieve them as needed and subscribe to their changes.

-Once you instanciate a SimpletonStateManager you can use it to store an almost limitless amount of individual Models, retrieve it and subscribe to changes in a Model.
+You can even store functions as models.

 ### Instanciating a SimpletonStateManager